Search

 Yellow

-R. pinnata can be found in open roadsides, dry fields and limestone uplands from Ontario to South Dakota, as far south as Florida.
-Thrives best in average to dry, well-drained, clay or sandy soil.
-Is somewhat drought tolerant.
+Thrives in average to dry, well-drained, clay or sandy soil.
+Somewhat drought tolerant.
 Propagate by seed.
 Excellent for naturalized, meadow and butterfly gardens as well as in mass plantings.

 Part Sun